tshjustin/ByteSize/README.md

 F5: Packaging of endpoint payloads such that above are satisfied.

-### Flow:
+### To do:

-1. Try API calling and schema ✔️

-2. Summarization and packaging.
-Database choice if needed
+1. Refactoring of FE

+2. Celery Logic

-3. Packaging of payload to send to FE
+3. Packaging of payload / Search

-4. API set ups
+4. Summarizer

-5. Sockets if needed